 1. An equipment or property record's detail pages

 Say you're on your air conditioner's details page and want to create a PM schedule to replace its filter every 3 months.
-What you'll want to do is click the "More Options" button, then "Create PM Schedule."
+What you'll want to do is click the "Manage" button, then "Create PM Schedule."

 The air conditioner will automatically link to the schedule, then you'll just fill in the rest of the info as shown in the GIF above.